osohq/oso/docs/content/any/project/changelogs/NEXT.md

 - Fixed the way we build our static library on Linux so it doesn't embed musl and instead links to the system c runtime library.
-  Language that depend on the static lib Linux build such as python and go should support more platforms now.
+  Languages that depend on the static lib Linux build such as python and go should support more platforms now.

 ### Node.js